J-Ramalho/industRial/docs/6_models.md

 220 0 0 1
 ```

 The engineering team has selected to specify and control the temperature variable at specific levels in what is called a fixed effects model, limiting the conclusions to the levels tested.
 The lab supervisor updates his dataset by converting the temperature variable to a factor and explicitly establishes the factor `contrasts` with the `contrasts()` function.
 He selects `cont.treatment`.
 Looking into the attributes of the factor we see the matrix of contrasts.
-In many cases it is possible to skip this step as contr.treament is default setting for the contrasts.
+In many cases it is possible to skip this step as contr.treatment is default setting for the contrasts.
 This can be confirmed with `getOption("contrasts")`.
 He can now establish a new linear model using the modified dataset.

 ```r